priyo5/CheemsChaps/README.md

 <!-- USAGE EXAMPLES -->
 # Usage of our main

-* Here we will detail how to use our main
+*Here we will detail how to use our main:
+NOTE: all commands should be integers, no string input is needed*

+1. Pick a destination
+2. Pick what type of rocket you want from our 3 predefined choices
+3. Appropriate Rocket will be initialized
+4. Pick between:
+   1. Static Fire test
+   2. Actual Launch
+   3. Modify rocket before launch
+   *NOTE: Static fire test needs to pass first before an actual launch can be done* 5.

 <!-- CONTACT -->